jenshackel/RC-DiveMaster/README.md

 ![RC DiveMaster Assembly](RC-Divemaster.jpg)

 ## Features
-- Control of the trim tank filling
+- Control of the trim tank (fill / drain)
-- Compatible with an analog RC-Receiver e.g. Graupner Superhet C16
+- Compatible with an analog RC-Receiver, e.g. Graupner JR Superhet C16
+- Providing 5V power for RC-Receiver
 - Auto shut off trim pump when trim tank is full
-- Input for water ingress sensor
+- Input for water ingress sensor (WIS)
 - Monitoring the battery voltage
-- System status via 3 multicolor LEDs
+- System status via multicolor LEDs
+- Auto drain trim tank when RC Signal is lost
-- Auto surface when battery is low, water ingress is detected or RC signal is lost
+- Auto surface and dive protection when water ingress is detected or Battery voltage is low

+## Project Status
+This design is still in an early stage.
+Report of problems, errors and improvement suggestions is appreciated.